 To be in Heaven with a God you Hate would be Hell.
 I think there’s going to be a lot of surprises on who’s “in” and who’s “out” on Judgment Day.

 In love, God gives us the dignity of consent.
 We have to humble ourselves to recognize our need for and accept the gift of a humble Savior.
-If we repent of our selfish ways and accept the good news of Jesus’ birth, death, and resurrection, he gifts us with his Holy Spirit.
-As we choose to listen to the Spirit and follow Jesus while we’re living here on earth, we grow less selfish and begin to be able to love God and love our neighbor as God loves us, and God’s will is done on earth as it is in heaven.
+The good news of Jesus’ birth, death, and resurrection empowers us to repent and heal from our selfishness.
+As we choose to listen to the Spirit gifted to us and follow Jesus while here on earth, we grow less selfish and more able to love God and love our neighbor as God loves us, and God’s will is done on earth as it is in heaven.

-There’s so much I don’t understand, but I don’t see how a loving God could force people to be in his presence that don’t want to be there.
-Ultimately, it’s God’s choice, but I do think it’s possible to believe in a good, loving God and the existence of hell.
+I don’t see how a loving God could force people to be in his presence that don’t want to be there.
+And I’m not yet convinced everyone would enjoy spending eternity with Jesus.
+There’s much I don’t understand, but I do think it’s possible to believe in a good, loving God and the existence of hell.
 I’ll end with one of my favorite quotes:

 Those who believe they believe in God, but without passion in the heart, without anguish of mind, without uncertainty, without doubt, and even at times without despair believe only in the idea of God, and not in God himself. -Madeleine L’Engle